massimobonanni/mslearn-azure-developer/instructions/azure-events-messages/02-event-hubs-send-receive.md

     code Program.cs
     ```

 1. Replace any existing contents with the following code.
-Be sure to review the comments in the code.
+Be sure to review the comments in the code, and replace **YOUR_EVENT_HUB_NAMESPACE** with your event hub namespace.

     ```csharp
     using Azure.Messaging.EventHubs;